Blackfoot language: Voice and valency

 Blackfoot voice alterations occur as suffixes on the verb and fall into the category of finals.
-Finals can include causative, benefactive, reciprocal, and reflexive affixes that either decrease or increase the valency of the stem they are attached too.
+Finals can include causative, benefactive, reciprocal, and reflexive affixes that either decrease or increase the valency of the stem they are attached to.
 Below is an example of the reflexive final suffix.
 It can only be added to a transitive animate stem and results in an animate intransitive stem.
 This is then interpreted as being a reflexive verb, where the subject of the AI (animate intransitive) stem is understood to be both the underlying subject and object of the original verb stem.

 Relative clauses

 Relative clauses are rare in Blackfoot but they do occur.
 In order to embed a clause, it needs to be nominalized first.
 The reclassification strategy for nominalization is displayed here followed by a relative clause that uses a nominal formed by this strategy.
 Reclassification is done by adding nominal inflection to the verb stem instead of person inflection.
 This derived form then refers to the underlying subject and agrees in both number and animacy.

 Examples below show how a reclassified nominalized clause is used in a relative clause.
 Note the nominal agreement morphology on the verb matches the subject, singular and plural, respectively.